vgg1459/Job-Portal/README.md

 It provides a responsive and user-friendly interface for job seekers and recruiters, including registration, login, and navigation through job listings.

 ## Project Highlights
--Built using Next.js App Router with client components for dynamic behavior -Typed with TypeScript for safer, maintainable code -Styled using Tailwind CSS for UI
+- Built using Next.js App Router with client components for dynamic behavior
+- Typed with TypeScript for safer, maintainable code
+- Styled using Tailwind CSS for UI

 ## Instructions